Handbid/Handbid-WordPress/README.md

     - Auction Item will be for viewing an individual auction item, the url will be /auctions/{{auctionKey}}/item/{{itemKey}}
     - Bidder Dashboard will be for managing and updating the currently logged in users profile.
     - Organizations will be for viewing all organizations
-    - Organization will be for viewing a single organization's auctions
+    - Organization will be for viewing a single organization's details

 ### Attribution